I'm a stay-at-home mom who is fascinated by names, especially "old" names that have become new again.

 If you like sophisticated aristocratic names, you may also like this list of Downtown Abbey names.

-Old-Fashioned Names We're Not Quite Ready for
+Old-Fashioned Names We're (Maybe) Not Quite Ready For

-Perhaps the retro trend will eventually bring the names below back to the top of the list, but at the present time, they sound drab, harsh, or archaic.
-However, some may be on the verge of going back into favor.
+Perhaps the retro trend will eventually bring the names below back to the top of the list, but at the present time, they may sound drab, harsh, or archaic.
+However, some may be on the verge of coming back into favor.
 Several people have told me they love the name Agnes, and I know two little girls named Esther.
 Who knows?
 In a few years, these may be the hottest names around.

 How I Feel About Vintage Names